cho-sanghyeon/EfficientML.github.io/index.md

 ## 2. Related Work
 ### 2.1.
 CNN Model - ResNet-56

 In this study, we employed **ResNet-56** as a convolution-based model.
-ResNet, initially proposed by He et al. [4], is widely recognized **for effectively mitigating the gradient vanishing problem inherent in deep neural networks and significantly enhancing training stability through residual connections.** These connections simplify the function space the network must learn by introducing a shortcut path that directly transmits input x to the subsequent block, effectively representing the learned function as  $$ F(x) + x $$ (Fig. 6).
+ResNet, initially proposed by He et al. [4], is widely recognized **for effectively mitigating the gradient vanishing problem inherent in deep neural networks and significantly enhancing training stability through residual connections.** These connections simplify the function space the network must learn by introducing a shortcut path that directly transmits input x to the subsequent block, effectively representing the learned function as  $$F(x) + x$$ (Fig. 6).

 <p align="center">
     <img src='./Figure 6.
 Basic Residual Connection in ResNet .png' width="400">